18 Unique Sake Sets From Japan & Sake Drinking Guide

 10| Tsukimi Usagi Rabbit Sake Set from Japan

 This playful and fun sake set was also created by the famous History of ARITA and IMARI Japanese Pottery companies.

 While it has a clean design it also has a more creative and modern look that could make a fun unique gift.
-It was also hand made in Japan.
+It also one of the most special hand made sake sets from Japan.

 9| Kotobuki “Kizuna” Japanese Kanji Calligraphy Sake Set from Japan